The simple.plotting Namespace

 of the axis name followed directly by the argument name.
 The value specified this way will take presidence over

 the value given by the argument itself.
-For example xkey=102Pd
+For example xkey=102Pd will set the key argument for

-the x axis to 102Pd
+the x axis to 102Pd.

 One per data point arguments